iCliniq Logo

 Pharmacokinetics:

-• Absorption: Once the Histrelin implant is embedded subcutaneously, it slowly gets absorbed into the bloodstream and the utmost Histrelin level is attained after 12 hours.
-As the Histrelin is implanted in the body, there will be a sustained release of the medicine during the one-year life of the Histrelin implant.
+• Absorption: Once the Histrelin implant is embedded subcutaneously, it slowly gets absorbed into the bloodstream, and the highest Histrelin level is attained after 12 hours.
+As the Histrelin is implanted in the body, it will sustain a release of the medicine over the one-year life of the Histrelin implant.

 • Distribution: Once Histrelin reaches the bloodstream, it is then distributed throughout the body by attaching to plasma proteins.